Mean Field Control with Poissonian Common Noise: A Pathwise Compactification Approach: Introduction

 \section{Introduction}

-Mean-field control (MFC) problem features the cooperative interactions when all agents jointly optimize the social optimum in the mean-field regime, which is closely related to mean-field games (MFG) initially introduced by Larsy-Lions \cite{LL2007} and Huang-Caines-Malham\'e \cite{Huangetal2006}.
+Mean-field control (MFC) features the cooperative interactions when all agents jointly optimize the social optimum in the mean-field regime, which is closely related to mean-field games (MFG) initially introduced by Larsy and Lions \cite{LL2007} and Huang et al. \cite{Huangetal2006}.
 Both types of mean field problems have gained remarkable theoretical advancements and vast applications during the past decades.
 To model more realistic scenarios where external random factors affect all agents simultaneously in the system, the incorporation of common noise in mean field models has caught considerable attention and spurred various recent methodological developments to better understand the dynamics and strategic interactions influenced by common noise.
-The goal of the present paper is to contribute new techniques to the forefront of the probabilistic methods, particularly the compactification approach, to solve some MFC and MFG problems when the common noise is depicted by some Poisson random measures.